DHTMLX/diagram-org-chart-builder-ai-demo/README.md

 - **Natural Language to Diagram:** Describe your diagram in plain English (e.g., "An organizational chart with CEO and department heads") and watch it come to life.
 - **Live Preview:** See the generated DHTMLX Diagram instantly.
 - **Editable JSON:** View, edit, and fine-tune the generated JSON configuration in a built-in code editor.
-- **Instant Updates:** Modify the JSON and click "Update Preview" to see your changes immediately without calling the AI again.
+- **Instant Updates:** Modify the JSON and see your changes immediately without calling the AI again.

 ## AI Service